fbpx

 Conclusion

-Swell Energy, a home energy startup, recently got a funding amount of $120 million led by Softbank and Greenback.
+Swell Energy, a home energy startup, recently received funding of $120 million led by Softbank and Greenback.
 The funding will help Swell Energy develop 600 MWh of VPPs by deploying and aggregating 26,000 energy storage systems in homes and businesses across the United States.

 Its CEO, Suleman Khan, previously worked at Tesla.
 He left the company in 2015 to co-found the cleantech firm.
 He admitted that in the earlier days of the startup.